Cantera/cantera/interfaces/matlab_experimental/readme.md

 5. In the Matlab command window, run
    `cd([pwd, '/interfaces/matlab_experimental/Utility'])` to navigate to the Utility folder.
-6. Open the file named 'cantera_root.m', in the second line, edit `output=` to `output='/path/to/conda/environment'`, then save the file.
+6. Open the file named 'ctRoot.m', in the second line, edit `output=` to `output='/path/to/conda/environment'`, then save the file.
 This sets the search path for the `ctLoad` command to find the shared library file for Cantera.
 7. Make sure the current (old) Matlab Toolbox for